dbeard/campaignforshirleycpa.com/endorsements.md

 > &ldquo;Bemis values the qualities & characteristics of Shirley that make it a special place to live, work and play.
 We recommend voting YES to the CPA so that we continue to invest in the characteristics that make Shirley so special.&rdquo;<br><br>
 &mdash; <span style="font-style: normal;">Ben Howard</span>, *Bemis Director of Sustainability*

+> &ldquo;I love living in Shirley!
+I feel such a strong sense of community here.
+The CPA will help Shirley's community to grow and become even better than it already is!&rdquo;<br><br>
+&mdash; <span style="font-style: normal;">Valerie Conrad</span>, *Shirley Resident*

+> &ldquo;By approving the CPA funds, Shirley will receive a match from the state.
+I would rather our CPA match funds (already taken in state taxes) are used in Shirley to maintain the character of our small town.&rdquo;<br><br>
+&mdash; <span style="font-style: normal;">Dave Conrad</span>, *Shirley Resident*

+> &ldquo;I have been involved with historic preservation for over 50 years, teaching historic trades and restoring many historic buildings, including several in Shirley.
+I know the good work that the CPA has done for other Massachusetts communities and wondered 'why not Shirley?'<br><br>
+Since its inception, CPA funds have helped many other Massachusetts towns accomplish projects that would otherwise be unable to be funded through local budgets.
+This includes projects not only for historic preservation but also the acquisition of additional open space and housing improvements.
+Shirley needs the CPA to improve and maintain the quality of life we all enjoy, for now and our future generations.<br><br>Please vote 'Yes' on May 2nd.&rdquo;<br><br>
+&mdash; <span style="font-style: normal;">Robert Adam</span>, *Shirley Resident, Historic Preservationist (Shirley Meetinghouse, MacKaye Cottage)*

 > &ldquo;The Community Preservation Act is a critical tool for Shirley to preserve its historic charm and character, maintain its open spaces, and to leverage state funds to invest in the town’s future.
 I fully endorse the campaign to adopt the CPA.
 Vote YES on May 2!&rdquo;<br><br>
 &mdash; <span style="font-style: normal;">Senator John J. Cronin</span>, *Massachusetts State Senator representing the Worcester and Middlesex District (including Shirley)*